INTO-CPS-Association/fmu-rabbitmq/readme.md

   </ScalarVariable>
 ```

+OPTIONAL input:
+* Value reference `15` is reserved for input `enable send input`, that allows a user to send a control signal to RMQFMU to enable/disable its ability to send messages outside of the co-sim.
+This input can be removed if not needed.

 ### Placing the `modelDescription.xml`

 Note that this file should be present in the zip at both the root and `resources` folders.

-### Configuring the inputs/outputs through the script `rabbitmq_fmu_configure.py`
+### Automate configuration for inputs/outputs

-It is possible to automate the configuration of inputs and outputs, without manually modyfing the model description file:
+It is possible to automate the configuration of inputs and outputs through the script `rabbitmq_fmu_configure.py`, without manually modyfing the model description file:

 To add outputs and specify type and variability:
 ```bash